-Application icons Description Stop Display Stop Display Application: Use this to monitor video signals with a variety of transfer functions in a consistent manner.
-Diamond Diamond Application: Use this to reliably detect invalid colors.
-Lightning Lightning Application: Use this to show luma and chroma amplitudes and verify component timing using a color-bar signal.
-CIE CIE Application: Use this to check the chromaticity of the video against various color gamut limits.
+Application icons Description Stop Display Stop Display Application : Use this application to monitor video signals with a variety of transfer functions in a consistent manner.
+Diamond Diamond Application : Use this application to reliably detect invalid colors.
+Lightning Lightning Application : Use this application to show luma and chroma amplitudes and verify component timing using a color-bar signal.
+CIE CIE Application : Use this application to check the chromaticity of the video against various color gamut limits.

-Option MP2-DLBY and MP2 AUD
+Option MP2-AUD

-This additional application is available when option MP2-DLBY or MP2-AUD is installed:
+This additional application is available when Option MP2-AUD is installed: